iansco/onetap/app/zone/design/activity-grid/OTB - Zone - Activity Grid.md

 			1. Slide the SSM Left/Right to display the Phone SSM
 		1. Make a Phone Call <a id="MakePhoneCall"></a>
 			1. Tap the Call button.
+		1. Select the Messaging SSM <a id="SelectMessagingSSM"></a>
+			1. Slide the SSM Left/Right to display the Messaging SSM
+		1. Send a Message <a id="SendMessage"></a>
+			1. Tap the Message button.

 [DisplayTheHomeScreen]: #DisplayTheHomeScreen "Display the Home Screen"
 [DisplayContactGroup]: #DisplayContactGroup "Display a Contact Group"